CanaryBukkitTeam/CanaryBukkit/readme.md

 Allows CanaryMod, to use Bukkit Plugins by giving access to the BukkitAPI.

 ## License
-I have chosen the Apache License v2 for this project.
+I have chosen the MIT license for this project.

 ### Links
 [CanaryMod](https://github.com/CanaryModTeam/CanaryMod)